matteo005/Happiness_Project/README.md

 ## Questions:
 Does higher GDP(Gross Domestic Product) correlate to higher happiness index in countries?
+In order to answer above questions following questions were asked and followed up accordingly.
-    - How to find out the relationshipns?
+    - How to find out the relationships?
     - Is there even relationship exist there?
-    - What approach should be taken?
+    - How to tackle problem and what approach should be taken?
 ## Data:
 1. Collected data from:
 Kaggle's World Happiness Report 2015-2021 - [Kaggle](https://www.kaggle.com/mathurinache/world-happiness-report-20152021)